radareorg/iaito/docs/source/user-docs/menus/menu-bar/debug-menu.rst

 Step Over
 ----------------------------------------
 **Description:** Execute a single assembler instruction, stepping over functions and procedures.
-The functions will not be skipped and will be executed by Cutter.
+The functions will not be skipped and will be executed by Iaito.
 The execution will pause when reaching the instruction after the function call.

 **Steps:** Debug -> Step over